shellphon/quick-local-service/README.md

 You can set the port by option `-p 8989`.

-Also, you can set the dir by potion `-d demo`.
+Also, you can set the dir by option `-d demo`.

 ```bash
 $ cd demo